Clogged Arteries: Causes, Symptoms & Support Strategies

 I recommend looking at your blood sugar levels:

-- HbA1C: The ideal number is between 4 and 5.6 percent.
-Between 5.7 and 6.4 means that you have a high risk of developing diabetes, and over 6.4 means that you have diabetes.
+- HbA1C: The ideal number is between 4 and 5.2%.
+5.3-5.6% is moderately high.
+Between 5.7 and 6.4 means that you have prediabetes and a high risk of developing diabetes, and over 6.4 means that you have diabetes.

 I recommend looking at your inflammatory markers: